-Ad ldress:
+School Na me:

+dress:

-1. Student Information:
+1. Student Information: Name: Date of Birth (d/m/s):

+Date of Birth (d/m/y): Age Student's current home address:

+Male: Female: Grade: Classroom or Homeroom Teacher: Name and address of person(s) who has legal custody of the child at the time of this re port:

+Phone Number: Special Needs, if any, including any barriers to communication:

+Sibling names, ages, and schools, if known:

+2. Person Making the Initial Report:

 Name:

-Date of Birth (d/m/y): Age

-Student's current home address:

-Male: Female: Grade:

-Classroom or Homeroom Teacher:

-Name and address of person(s) who has legal custody of the child at the time of this rep
+Relationship to Student: (work) Telephone Numbers: (home)

+Page 7 of

+3. Person to Whom the Initial Report was Made:

+Name:

+Position:

 Phone Number:

-Phone Number:

-Special Needs, if any, including any barriers to communication:

-Special Needs, if any, including any barriers to communication:

-Special Needs, if any, including any barriers to communication:

-Special Needs, if any, including any barriers to communication:
+Office Address:

-3. Person to Whom the Initial Report was Made: Name: Position: Phone Number: Office Address: 4.
-Attach all of the student's writing, drawing, or artwork that supports this report.
+4. Attach all of the student's writing, drawing, or artwork that supports this report.
 Sign and date them.

-5. Information from the student's disclosure or your reasons to believe the student has been or is likely to be abused (conversation, events, observations or circumstances): 6.
-Document any information the Child Protection Social Worker (CPSW) shared with you: 7.
-Your signature: 8.
-Date (m/d/y): Time: • Secure the original copy of the report for yourself (including supporting notes and documents) in a secure and confidential place.
-Do not share this confidential information with anyone other than the Child Protection Social Worker (CPSW), the Police or as required by law. • Mail a copy of the report including supporting notes and documents to the Ministry of Children and Families if requested to do so.
+5. Information from the student's disclosure or your reasons to believe the student has be likely to be abused (conversation, events, observations or circumstances):

+6. Document any information the Child Protection Social Worker (CPSW) shared with you:

+7. Your signature:

+8. Date (m/d/y): Time:

+Secure the original copy of the report for yourself (including supporting notes and document secure and confidential place.
+Do not share this confidential information with anyone other the Child Protection Social Worker (CPSW), the Police or as required by law.
+Mail a copy of the report including supporting notes and documents to the Ministry of Children

+Families if requested to do so.

 NOTE: Record only facts and observations